-When a student identified by another district transfers into Whitko Community Schools, the student’s records will be reviewed by the District Identification Committee and a determination will be made whether or not placement in the High Ability Program is appropriate for the student.
+When a student identified by another district transfers into Whitko Community Schools, the student’s records will be reviewed by the Identification Committee/High Ability Committee and a determination will be made whether or not placement in the High Ability Program is appropriate for the student.

-At the time of registration for a new student, a parent/guardian will be asked to complete the New Student Request for High Ability Screening Form available in the respective school office indicating if the student has received high ability services perviously or if the parent/guardian or student requests the student be screened for high ability services.
-The form is forwarded to the District High Ability Coordinator to determine what data is needed and conducts the appropriate screening of the student for high ability services.
-Screening may include the administration of potential based assessments, performance based assessments, high ability behavior rating scales, interview, anecdotal records, and/or portfolio items.
+At the time of registration for a new student, a parent/guardian will be asked to complete the New Student Request for Screening form available in the respective school office indicating if the student has received high ability services previously or if the parent/guardian or student requests the student be screened for high ability services.
+The form is forwarded to the District High Ability Coordinator to determine what data is needed and to conduct the appropriate screening of the student for high ability services.
+Screening may include the administration of potential-based assessments, performance-based assessments, high ability behavior rating scales, interviews, anecdotal records, and portfolios.

-After the screening is complete, the District Identification Committee will meet and determine if high ability services are appropriate for the student.
-The parent/guardian will be notified of the committee’s decision and will be advised of their options regarding the appeal process if the student was not selected for the program.
+After the screening is complete, the Identification Committee/High Ability Committee will meet and determine if high ability services are appropriate for the student.
+Parent/guardian will be notified of the decision of the committee and will be advised of their options regarding the appeal process if the student was not selected for the program.

-At any time a parent/guardian, teacher, counselor, or the student may request that a student be furloughed from the high ability program.
+At any time a parent/guardian, teacher, counselor, or the student may request a furlough from the high ability program.

-The District Identification Committee consisting of Whitko Community Schools Superintendent, Whitko Community Schools Special Education Direction and Whitko Community Schools High Ability District Coordinator, and any other individual acting in the best interest of the child will meet and consider the furlough request.
+The Identification Committee/High Ability Committee consisting of the High Ability District Coordinator, the High Ability Building Representative, the teacher, the counselor, the Principal, and any other individual acting in the best interest of the child will meet and consider the furlough request.
 If it is determined that it is in the best interest of the student to be temporarily removed from the high ability program, furlough options will be considered.